 war at the 30th Session of UNHRC in September.

-Sri Lankan authorities have extended the detention
+Sri Lankan authorities have extended

-hopeful of completing investigations very soon," he added.
+are hopeful of completing investigations very soon," he added.

 | March 9